MetOffice/CSET/utils/proc_reanalysis/README.md

 Other model analyses may work, as only the time dimensions are manipulated, but this has not been tested.
 No scientific changes are made to the meteorological fields themselves.

-For each requested forecast cycle, for each variable the script:
+For each requested forecast cycle, for each variable found in the reanalysis the script:
 1. Extracts the required period of time from reanalysis data.
 2. Treats the start of that extraction as a forecast initialisation.
 3. Generates a forecast period coordinate.